adedner/dune-fempy/index.rst

    required to set up the problem, solve the system of equations, and visualize the results.
 After this introduction we discuss how to use different solver backends (including for example `scipy`_ and `petsc`_).

+   We then provide more detail on how to use the `Dune`_ grid interface, attach data to the grid entities and define general grid functions.

+   Finally, some more examples building up on the general concepts described in the first part.

+   The :ref:`scripts`
+   used for each of these and the following examples can be downloaded and are hopefully useful as starting point for new projects.
 #.
-We provide more detail on how to use the `Dune`_ grid interface,
-   attach data to the grid entities and define general grid functions.
-#.
-The examples in this section build in the general concepts described
-   in the first part,
-   introducing only a few new features.
-The :ref:`scripts` used for each of these and the following examples can be downloaded and are hopefully useful as starting point for new projects.
-#.
 Local grid refinement and coarsening is a central feature of
    `Dune-Fem`_.
 Here we show how to use it for stationary and time dependent problems.
-#.

    Grid adaptivity makes use of special grid views.
-Other views are also
-   available, one of these can be used to deform the grid given an arbitrary (discrete) vector field.
+Other views are also available, one of these can be used to deform the grid given an arbitrary (discrete) vector field.
 This is used to compute the evolution of a surface under mean curvature flow.